The value of prison work

 Some of the people continue to practice the Dharma after being released.
 Others I’m not sure because they don’t write much afterwards.
 But regardless, I’m sure the Dharma has influenced them in a positive way.
 They have told me as much and I can see it in their letters.
 Benefiting someone, whether or not they keep up a formal meditation practice, is useful.
 In any case, think how many people go to Dharma centers and don’t keep up their practice after a year or two.
 Still they benefit from what they’ve heard.

-I’ve learned a tremendous amount from the inmates.
+I’ve learned a tremendous amount from incarcerated people.
 Most of the men I visit or write to have done the crimes that I fear the most.
 Previously I would have shirked away in fear.
 But I’ve learned that they are human beings just like me.
 Their life is more than the one act that landed them in prison.
 I can no longer put them in a category-rapist, murderer-and ignore or discard them.
 They are people with a rich life experience.
 Their sharing with me teaches me things I could never learn at a university.
 As a simple example, we can study sociology and learn statistics about poverty and broken homes and say, “That’s horrible,” and go on with our lives.
 But try listening with your heart to one person who has grown up in poverty with an alcoholic parent.
 Try listening to someone who has lived on the streets since he was 12 years old tell you about his teenage years.
 You’re going to get a firsthand understanding of the social, political, and economic dynamics of society.

 Bhikshuni Thubten Chodron